gkorpal/gkorpal.github.io/_reading/book-list.md

 ## Analytic

 * **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
-  * **Fourier Analysis: An Introduction** by *E. M. Stein and R. Shakarchi*: It is a good reference for "Weyl’s Equidistribution Theorem" (section 4.2) which is closely related to "Kronecker’s Theorem" (Diophantine approximation) discussed in Hardy & Wright's book (section 23.3, latest edition
+  * **Fourier Analysis: An Introduction** by *E. M. Stein and R. Shakarchi*: It is a good reference for "Weyl’s Equidistribution Theorem" (section 4.2) which is closely related to "Kronecker’s Theorem" (Diophantine approximation) discussed in Hardy & Wright's book (section 23.3, latest edition).
+  * **Introduction to Quasi-Monte Carlo Integration and Applications** by *Leobacher and Pillichshammer*: The theory of Uniform Distribution Modulo One is  used for numerical integration based on QMC rules.
 * **Making Transcendence Transparent** by *E.B.
 Burger and R. Tubbs*: Very nice introductory text for learning the techniques used in transcedental number theory.
-* **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
+* **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory (the analytic theory of L-functions), but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
   * **The  Theory  of  Functions** by *E. C. Titchmarsh*.
 A good reference for the complex analysis used by Davenport.
 Might also be worth looking at Titchmarsh's other book "The Theory of the Riemann Zeta-Function."
   * **An  Introduction  to  the  Analytic  Theory  of  Numbers** by *R. Ayoub*: A good supplementary text for the methods and estimates used by Davenport.
   * **A Classical Introduction to Modern Number Theory** by *K. Ireland and M. Rosen*: Provides a straighforward proof of Dirichlet's theorem on infinite primes arithmetic progressions in chapter 16.
-* **Prime Numbers: A Computational Perspective** by *R. Crandall and C. Pomerance*: It is a survey of the most important methods for proving primality and factoring (a kind of expanded version of the books by [Bressoud](https://www.springer.com/gp/book/9780387970400) and [Wagstaff](https://bookstore.ams.org/stml-68/)).
-  * **An Invitation to Modern Number Theory** by *S. J. Miller and R. Takloo-Bighash*: If you enjoy the estimation related stuff, the next step would be to learn about circle methods.
-It contains many interesting exercises and suggestions for research projects in topics related to various aspects of analytic number theory ranging from Roth's theorem to Random Matrix Theory.
-  * **Introduction to Quasi-Monte Carlo Integration and Applications** by *Leobacher and Pillichshammer*: The theory of Uniform Distribution Modulo One is  used for numerical integration based on QMC rules.
-  * **An Introduction to Mathematical Cryptography** by *J. Hoffstein, J. Pipher, and J. H. Silverman*: An undergraduate textbook on public key cryptography.
+* **Additive Number Theory: The Classical Bases** by *M. B. Nathanson*: This book gives introduction to the circle method and the sieve method.
+Nowadays, this field is called "arithmetic combinatorics" and uses ergodic theory and harmonic analysis.
   * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive number theory (Waring’s problem, sums of squares, and asymptotics of partition functions).
-I haven't spent much time on this book since I don't enjoy thinking about combinatorial problems.
-Nowadays, this field is called "arithmetic combinatorics" and uses ergodic theory and harmonic analysis.
+  * **Sieves in Number Theory** by *G. Greaves*: Discusses the "small" sieve method of V. Brun, A.Selberg, H. Iwaniec and others.
+* **Topics in Classical Automorphic Forms** by *Iwaniec*: An introduction to the study of the analytic approach to modular forms.
+* **Some Applications of Modular Forms** by *Sarnak*:
+* **The 1-2-3 of Modular Forms**:
 <!----
-## Computational Number Theory

  * **Algorithmic Number Theory: Efficient Algorithms** by *E. Bach and J. Shallit*: This book discusses those problems from number theory (primality testing, factorization, discrete logarithm,...) which admit efficient solutions.
 The focus is more on "how"
 * **Mathematics of Public Key Cryptography** by *S. Galbraith*: The book is a collection of the necessary background and results needed for a deep understanding of public key cryptography.
 The latest edition is [available online](https://www.math.auckland.ac.nz/~sgal018/crypto-book/crypto-book.html).
+  * **An Introduction to Mathematical Cryptography** by *J. Hoffstein, J. Pipher, and J. H. Silverman*: An undergraduate textbook on public key cryptography.
    * **Cryptology and Computational Number Theory: Lectures from the AMS short course held at the University of Colorado, Boulder (Aug 6-7, 1989)** edited by *C. Pomerance*: Discusses the algorithms related to pre-ECC cryptography.

+* **An Invitation to Modern Number Theory** by *S. J. Miller and R. Takloo-Bighash*: If you enjoy the estimation related stuff, the next step would be to learn about circle methods.
+It contains many interesting exercises and suggestions for research projects in topics related to various aspects of analytic number theory ranging from Roth's theorem to Random Matrix Theory.

   * **Number-Theoretic Algorithms in Cryptography** by *O. N. Vasilenko*: A survey of number theory algorithms used in public key cryptography.